mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 * Optionally set a default icon
 * Returns Icon Element, Icon Class, Icon Unicode, or an Object including the element, class, and unicode value
 * Optionally enqueues Font Awesome in footer
+* Integrates with the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library) by [Mickey Kay](http://www.mickeykaycreative.com) to automatically use the latest version of the Font Awesome icons

+Note: It is recommended to let this plugin enqueue the latest version of Font Awesome on your front-end; or include the latest version by some other means; so that available icons in the admin area will be displayed properly on your sites front-end.

 = Compatibility =